 Jeff Bailey joined Aileron’s Board of Directors as Chairman in March 2018, bringing more than 30 years of experience in the healthcare industry across multiple functional areas including R&D, business development, finance and commercial operations.
 He currently serves as Chief Executive Officer and Director of IlluminOss Medical, Inc., Director of Madison Vaccines, Inc. and most recently served as Chairman and CEO of Neurovance, a biotech firm acquired by Otsuka Pharmaceutical in 2017.
 Throughout his career, Mr. Bailey played key leadership roles at major pharmaceutical companies as well as in the creation of valuable, development stage healthcare companies.
 Prior to Neurovance, he was President and CEO and led the initial public offering of Lantheus Medical Imaging (Nasdaq: LNTH), served as Chief Operating Officer of Fougera Pharmaceuticals (acquired by Novartis) and Chief Commercial Officer for King Pharmaceuticals (acquired by Pfizer).
 Mr. Bailey’s earlier executive positions included operating unit President at Novartis Pharmaceuticals and a 22-year career with Johnson & Johnson (including Janssen Pharmaceuticals).
 Mr. Bailey earned a business degree from Rutgers University.

 Reinhard Ambros has served as a member of our board of directors since June 2013.
-Since August 2005, Dr. Ambros has served as global head of Novartis Venture Funds, a venture fund that invests in life sciences companies.
+From August 2005 to September 2017, Dr. Ambros served as global head of Novartis Venture Funds, a venture fund that invests in life sciences companies.
 He previously served as head of group strategic planning for Novartis Corporation, a multinational pharmaceutical company, from 2001 until 2005, and as global head of business development and licensing for cardiovascular and metabolic diseases at Novartis Pharma AG.
 Dr. Ambros received an M.S. from the University of Regensburg, Germany, and a Ph.D. in medicinal chemistry and pharmacology from the University of Regensburg, Germany.

 John McArthur has served as a member of our board of directors since April 2011.
 Since 1995, Dr. McArthur has served as the George F. Baker professor of business administration emeritus and dean emeritus at Harvard Business School.
 From 1980 until 1995, he served as dean of the faculty at Harvard Business School.
 Prior to that, Dr. McArthur was a member of the faculty at Harvard Business School since 1962.
 Since 1999, Dr. McArthur has served as a member of the board of directors of Koç Holding, A.S., a multinational industrial conglomerate.
 From 1995 to 2005, Dr. McArthur served as senior advisor to the president of The World Bank.
 Dr. McArthur formerly served as chair of Brigham and Women’s Hospital.
 He received a B.C. from the University of British Columbia and an M.B.A. and Ph.D. from Harvard Business School.

 Jodie Morrison has served as a member of our board of directors since June 2017.
-Since May 2017, Ms. Morrison has provided independent consulting services to venture capital, biotechnology and pharmaceutical companies.
+She is currently the CEO of Cadent Therapeutics.
+Prior to this, Ms. Morrison provided independent consulting services to venture capital, biotechnology and pharmaceutical companies.
 Previously, Ms. Morrison served as the president and chief executive officer of Tokai Pharmaceuticals, Inc, now Novus Therapeutics, Inc., or Novus, a biopharmaceutical company, from March 2013 until May 2017.
 From December 2006 until March 2013, Ms. Morrison held other senior positions with Novus, including chief operating officer, head of clinical affairs and program operations and vice president of clinical affairs and program operations.
 Prior to joining Novus, Ms. Morrison served as director of clinical operations and medical affairs at Dyax Corporation, or Dyax.
 Prior to joining Dyax, Ms. Morrison held clinical management positions at both Curis, Inc. and at Diacrin, Inc. Ms. Morrison has served as a member of the board of directors of Keryx Biopharmaceuticals, Inc., a commercial stage biopharmaceutical company, since June 2016 and Novus since March 2013.
 Ms. Morrison received a B.A. in neuroscience from Mount Holyoke College, her clinical research certification from the Boston University School of Medicine and her business training through the Greater Boston Executive Program at the MIT Sloan School of Management.

 Armen Shanafelt has served as a member of our board of directors since November 2013.
 Since April 2009, he has served as a partner at Lilly Ventures, one of the venture capital arms of Eli Lilly and Company, a global pharmaceutical company.
 Prior to joining Lilly Ventures, Dr. Shanafelt served as the chief scientific officer of the biotechnology division at Eli Lilly and Company.
 Prior to joining Eli Lilly, he was a research fellow and director of research at Roche Diagnostics Corporation, a global diagnostics company, and held several leadership positions in the biotechnology division at Bayer Corporation, a multinational chemical and healthcare corporation.
 Dr. Shanafelt currently serves on the boards of directors of two publicly traded biopharmaceutical companies, Aeglea BioTherapeutics, Inc. and Protagonist Therapeutics, Inc. Dr. Shanafelt received a B.S. from Pacific Lutheran University and a Ph.D. from the University of California, Berkeley.